sakuga-software/alzgo/modules/menu-mobile/README.md

-# Alzgo Menu
+# Alzgo Menu (Mobile Version)

-This project is a React-based menu component for the Alzgo application.
-It includes both desktop and mobile navigation components, utilizing Vite for the build process and Tailwind CSS for styling.
+This project is a React-based mobile menu component for the Alzgo application.
+It is specifically designed for mobile navigation and includes features tailored to smaller screens.
+The project utilizes Vite for the build process and Tailwind CSS for styling.

 ## Project Structure

 - `src/`: Contains the source code for the project.
-  - `components/`: React components for the menu.
+  - `components/`: React components for the mobile menu.
   - `utils/`: Utility functions used across the project.
-  - `assets/`: Static assets like images.
+  - `assets/`: Static assets like images and icons.
 - `public/`: Static files that are served directly.
 - `vite.config.ts`: Vite configuration file.
 - `.env`: Environment variables.